KevinKra/Notes/services/VPC.md

 ### NAT Gateway

-A managed NAT device offered by AWS.
+A managed NAT device offered by AWS that allows you to **enable instances in a private subnet** to connect to the internet or other AWS services while preventing the internet from _initiating_ a connection with those instances.

 - The alternate, "NAT instance", is a personally create NAT device, AWS recommends using the NAT Gateway.
 - NAT devices are not supported for IPv6 traffic.
-- Redundant inside of the AZ.
 - Starts at 5 GB/s scales up to 45 GB/s.
+- Provisioned in the same AZ as your public subnet.
+- NAT Gateway is a bunch of EC2 instances AWS handles for you behind the scenes.
-- No need to patch.
+- No need to patch (AWS handles it for you).
 - Not Associated with Security Groups.
 - Automatically assigned public IP address.
 - **High Availability with NAT Gateways**: if you have resources in multiple AZs and they share a NAT gateway, in the event that the NAT Gateways AZ goes don, resources in other AZs (using that NAT Gateway) will lose internet access.
 To create AZ-independent architecture, create A NAT gateway in _each_ AZ and configure routing to ensure resources in each AZ use their own NAT gateway.